What is obsessive-compulsive disorder?

 OCD is usually a lifelong (chronic) condition, but Dr. Messina teaches you how to control your symptoms so they don’t rule your life.
 The two main treatments for OCD include medications and psychotherapy.
 The most effective treatment may involve a combination of both.

 You can ask your psychiatrist or primary care physician about the best type of medication for you.

-Dr. Messina uses a type of psychotherapy called cognitive behavioral therapy (CBT).
+Dr. Messina and Sidney use a type of psychotherapy called cognitive behavioral therapy (CBT).
 They also use a type of CBT called exposure and response prevention (ERP), which helps you face your obsessions while refraining from the compulsion.

 This reduces your symptoms by desensitizing you to the anxiety-provoking nature of the obsession.

 To learn how you can take control of your life with OCD, call the office of Dr. Messina & Associates or book an appointment online today.